lalanza808/moneroexplorer/README.md

 For best performance you will want to utilize a local Monero node, but remote nodes are supported.
 There are a few configuration options you can utilize, but otherwise it will work out of the box.

+There is a pre-made container image available at [lalanza808/moneroexplorer](https://hub.docker.com/r/lalanza808/moneroexplorer)

 ### Configuration

 The below environment variables can be set to change some functionality.